The KHelpCenter interface consists of two panes of information.

 The applications are displayed in a tree structure that echoes the default structure of the menu, making it easy to find the application you are looking for.

-Provides a list of links to various modules that are located in the KDE System Settings application.
+Provide a list of links to various modules in the System Settings application or to modules for Konqueror, Filemanager or Browser.

 - KInfoCenter Modules